APLMOOC/APLMOOC/docs/course/ch7/part1.md

 There are community packages that install RIDE on the Arch User Repository, for example [ride-bin](https://aur.archlinux.org/packages/ride-bin), these installations are not verified by Dyalog.

-Manual instructions were however provided on Stack Exchange <https://stackoverflow.com/questions/66729267/how-to-get-dyalog-apl-on-arch>.
+Manual instructions were also provided on [Stack Overflow](https://stackoverflow.com/questions/66729267/how-to-get-dyalog-apl-on-arch).

 ## Windows